 There are so many exotic destinations in developing countries.
 Just a few miles from a luxury resort you can find some of the poorest people in the world.
 Just a few hours added to an itinerary, to experience a cultural way of life and learn more about the local communities in the your chosen country, can be a life changing experience.

-We work with tour operators and local hoteliers including Safpar, Avani Victoria Falls, the Royal Livingstone and the Waterfrontand to show visitors a true African way of life, enabling them to see how these tribal people live from day to day, without imposing on their traditional way of life.
+We work with tour operators and local hoteliers including Safpar, Avani Victoria Falls, the Royal Livingstone, Waterfront and the David Livingstone Safari Lodge, and to show visitors a true African way of life, enabling them to see how these tribal people live from day to day, without imposing on their traditional way of life.
 Travellers from the UK, Europe, USA, Canada, South America, UAE, Asia, Australia, New Zealand and many other places have enjoyed the experience.
 For many tourists this is a favourite part of their itinerary, often making a donation on their return or offering to sponsor an orphan.
 Feedback, received from many travellers, say that ‘a visit to Mukuni was the highlight of their entire trip to Southern Africa‘.

-Over five hundred children have been supported through The Butterfly Tree orphan sponsorship programme, a considerable amount of these by visitors to Mukuni.
-Other travel philanthopers donated funds for boreholes, sent donations towards the construction of classrooms, teacher’s and community houses as well as sending volumes of books, stationery and clothing.
+Over 1,000 children have been supported through The Butterfly Tree orphan sponsorship programme, a considerable amount of these by visitors to Mukuni.
+Other travel philanthopers donated funds for boreholes, sent donations towards the construction of classrooms, teachers’ and community houses as well as sending volumes of books, stationery and clothing.

 The area is popular for business incentive trips due to its location, close to the Victoria Falls.
 Companies are able to incorporate responsible tourism within the package by including a visit to The Butterfly Tree’s projects at Mukuni Village.
+In 2019 Blooms the Pharmacy during their conference donated funds for teh charity to build a maternity ward and mother’s shelter at Simonga and have continued with their support.
+Motive Real Estate’s has visited Mukuni and donates a community house every time he sells a house through his company.
 Cunninghams, after a business incentive trip, provided funds for a daily feeding programme for over 400 orphaned and vulnerable children from 2007 – 2014.
 In 2011 we received visits from Brady Italia and Canon Australia, both gave on going support to The Butterfly Tree.

-Since 2015 we have received tremendous support from Attraction Tickets Direct.
-The company has made many trips to Zambia with their employees and donated substantial funds to develop some of our schools.
-The group visit the outreach areas and interact with the school children.
+From 2015 – 2020 we received tremendous support from Attraction Tickets Direct.
+The company has made many trips to Zambia and has since set their own NGO to support sport.

 In 2017 The Butterfly Tree hosted 17 donor/volunteers in Zambia from Canada, Australia, USA, UAE and the UK.
 All of them have generously donated to our malaria prevention, health and education projects.